sparker256/imgui4xp/src/ImgWindow/ReadMe_Put_Your_ImgWindow_files_here.txt

-I made these changes to these two file to get it to build corectly on my system.
+I made changes to these two file to get it to build corectly on my system.
 William R. Good (sparker)

 ***************************************************************